 Unlike crocheted hats, which, while romantic-looking, require time, patience, and skill with a needle, these Barbie K-cup hats are easy and fast, taking only a few minutes.
 Even though they are quick to make, your dolls will be the belles of the block!

 Materials Needed for K-Cup Barbie Hats

 - Clean K-cups, and the more, the merrier!
 If you don’t have a Keurig or pod coffeemaker of your own, ask around.
 People will be happy to hand over their used K-cups.
 Leave a note asking people not to throw them away—in fact, I did this at my office.

 - Small, sharp scissors

 - Pretty craft supplies—ribbons, feathers, foils, beads, lace, mesh, scrapbook paper, fabric, tiny bows, glitter, wallpaper samples, flowers, crystals, faux fur… basically, whatever strikes your fancy!

 - A glue gun, white glue, or Mod Podge

 - Permanent markers, like Sharpies (optional)

-- Measure anywhere from .25 inch to .75 inch around from the flat end of the K-cup using a marker or pen.
+Measure anywhere from .25 inches to .75 inches around from the flat end of the K-cup using a marker or pen.
 The easiest way to do this is to place your marker on a table or low book, then hold it in place while slowly turning the K-cup.
 You will get a perfect line with no mess.